uri-nyx/portfolio/content/categories/painting/_index.md

 +++
 title = 'painting'
-description = 'TODO: add description' banner = 'banner.jpg'
+description = 'Painting, in all the senses the word can encompass' banner = 'banner.jpg'
 +++